Sabri Dino

 Sabri Dino (1 January 1942 – 14 January 1990) was a Turkish professional footballer.
 During his career, he prominently played for Beşiktaş J.K. and he also represented Turkey at international level.
 Spent 11 seasons at Beşiktaş until his retirement, Sabri Dino was a decorated player, winning titles of 1.
 Lig twice, Turkish Cup and President Cup once.

-Career

 Club career

 Sabri Dino started his career at age of 14 at Tarabya S.K. in Tarabya, Istanbul.
 After Tarabyaspor, he had respective spells Galatasaray youth division and Denizgücü Spor Kulübü where he rose to fame before he enrolled for mandatory duty at Army.
-Fulfilled his duty, he joined Beyoğlu S.K. at 1963–64 season.
+Fulfilled his duty, he joined Beyoğluspor at 1963–64 season.

-Following the departure of Özcan Arkoç to FK Austria Wien in 1964, Beşiktaş signed Dino following a transfer contention with Fenerbahçe.
+Following the departure of Özcan Arkoç to Austria Wien in 1964, Beşiktaş signed Dino following a transfer contention with Fenerbahçe.
 Initially, becoming a rotational keeper behind the first choice keeper Necmi Mutlu, Dino became a regular keeper by 1967–68 season.

 On 13 August 1980, arbitrated by World Cup referee Doğan Babacan, Dino's testimonial was held between Beşiktaş and Galatasaray in which he was replaced by Mete Bozkurt on 10th minute where game ended 1–1, eventually.